Sean-w94/atmos/article/article.md

 ### Backend platform

-Whilst we considered peer-to-peer connections using WebRTC, it wasn't practical.
+We considered building a peer-to-peer real-time application using WebRTC, but it wasn't practical.

 For one thing, iOS Safari does not support WebRTC.
 Even if it did we would need to research and define an adequate peer-to-peer network architecture for sharing data among the 300 devices.
 Whilst this would be an interesting diversion there wasn't time to spare.

+On top of that WebRTC peer connections aren't serverless.
+We would still have needed a switchboard (for making connections) and relay servers (for bypassing firewall restrictions).

 We settled instead on creating a mediator server that would count incoming votes and broadcasting totals.
 We used [Node.js][] for this task.